zygisau/Blockchain_project/README.md

 This implementation provides a quick example how a basic blockchain could work.
 There are several tasks this can do at the moment:
 - Generate specific number of users
 - Generate transactions between those users
+- Validates them from evil third parties that might change transaction details while it transfers to the transaction pool
+- Validates if sender has enough funds to proceed
 - Mine genesis block
 - Mine other blocks till there is no transaction in the pool
+- Imitates P2P network

 > Notes: There is a possibility to use one of the two provided hash algorithms.
 One of them is created by me - [ŽA-256]( https://github.com/zygisau/ZA-256 ).
 The other one is highly popular C++ implementation of [SHA-256](http://www.zedwood.com/article/cpp-sha256-function) by zedwood.com

+## Silly P2P network imitation

+Implementation is pretty simple

+- Program creates 5 blocks.
+- Takes a random block and tries to mine it.
+- If succeeded, creates a new block and repeats the point above.
+- If it fails to mine the block for a certain time of attempts, a new block is chosen.
+- If all blocks were tried and failed to mine, the count of attempts is increased by 20 attempts.
+- Algorithm continues to run till all transactions are distributed through blocks.

 ## Installation